axieinfinity/ronin-documentation/docs/community/contribute/contribution-guide.md

 To write a tutorial, use the [tutorial template](./templates.md#tutorial).

 *Guidelines*
-* Unlike a [procedure](#procedure), which gives instructions for one task, a tutorial combines multiple procedures to reach an outcome.
+* Unlike a [task](#task), which gives instructions for one task, a tutorial combines multiple tasks to reach an outcome.
 * A tutorial provides a working example, which means that ideally, the user can create the example that is described in the tutorial, or something similar to it.
 * A tutorial might benefit from a friendlier tone.
-For example, consider being more conversational in your writing, or encourage and congratulate the user after completing a procedure.
+For example, consider being more conversational in your writing, or encourage and congratulate the user after completing a task.

 #### Get started
 A get started topic is a set of steps to help a user get set up quickly to use a single feature or product.
 It consists of more than one task.